emdgroup-liquid/liquid/src/docs/pages/introduction/getting-started/react.md

 // ...
 ```

-Similar to `LdSidenavNavitem`, `LdCrumb` uses `LdLink` to render an anchor tag.
-Therefore, we need to add a click handler again to navigate to the specified href.
+Similar to `LdSidenavNavitem`, `LdCrumb` renders an anchor tag when `href` is specified.
+Therefore, we need to add a click handler again to prevent the default behavior and navigate to the specified path.

 ## Sandboxes